7 Kubota L3560 Problems and Quick Solutions

 If the cold season is not the culprit, there are a few other causes, including lack of fuel flow due to air or water stuck in the fuel system.

-Other than during winter, a Kubota l3560 tractor may fail at cranking if air or water gets into the fuel lines.
+Besides winter, a Kubota l3560 tractor may fail at cranking if air or water enters the fuel lines.

 If these two get stuck in the fuel lines, your Kubota l3560 engine will not burn fuel efficiently—at least not enough to start the tractor.

-A dead battery or a low-voltage battery will definitely not start the Kubota l3560 tractor either.
+A dead or low-voltage battery will not start the Kubota l3560 tractor either.
 So, yes, this is another prime suspect for an engine that’s difficult to start.

 Troubleshooting